turingschool/curriculum/source/projects/enigma.markdown

 You are to build an encryption engine for encrypting, decrypting, and cracking messages.

+Additionally, your program will need to read messages from and output them to the file system.

 ### Encryption Notes

 The encryption is based on rotation.
 The character map is made up of all the